Exponentially accurate Hamiltonian embeddings of symplectic A-stable Runge--Kutta methods for Hamiltonian semilinear evolution equations: Introduction

-Note, that the analytical difficulties persist when analyzing full space-time discretizations of the problem.
-In this case, the unbounded operators corresponding become matrices with norms diverging to infinity as the spatial resolution increases.
-Consequently, the constant $h_0$ in the exponential error estimate $O(e^{-h_0/h})$ tends to $0$ with increasing spatial resolution, so that backward error analysis for general initial data without the requirement of high regularity leads to severe restrictions in the time stepsize.
-In the case of hyperbolic problems such as the semilinear wave equations, the standard approach fails for step size ratios close to the CFL limit, i.e., in the practically relevant regime.
+Note that the analytic difficulties persist when analyzing full space-time discretizations of the problem.
+When discretizing space, unbounded operators turn into a sequence of bounded operators whose operator norms diverge as the spatial resolution increases.
+Consequently, the constant $c$ in the exponential error estimate $O(e^{-c/\epsilon})$ tends to $0$ with increasing spatial resolution, so that the approximate embedding result for general initial data without the requirement of high regularity fails unless $\epsilon$ is coupled to the spatial step size in a suitable way.
+This leads to severe restrictions on the time step size.
+In the case of hyperbolic problems such as semilinear wave equations, the naive approach fails for step size ratios close to the CFL limit, i.e., in the practically relevant regime.